khopsickle/react-google-invisible-recaptcha/README.md

 * _this.recaptcha.execute_ function which invokes the reCAPTCHA check.
 * _this.recaptcha.reset_ function which resets the reCAPTCHA widget.
 * _this.recaptcha.getResponse_ function which returns the response token.
+* _this.recaptcha.executeV3_ function which invokes the v3 the reCAPTCHA check.
+Takes a callback function.

 ## License ##